jasoncox576/Object-Placement/README.md

 Then, you can use
 `python3 word2vec_train.py`
-to generate all of the models, which will be saved to directories.
+to generate all of the models, which will be saved to separate directories.
 `python3 word2vec_test.py`
 to load and evaluate all seven models on all five train/test sets, for both cosine and output vector metrics.
 The results can be found in `accs_final.csv`.
 The cosine similarity accuracy comes first, then the output vector one.